 Are there different styles of flamenco?

-Yes, there are many different types of flamenco dance styles that fall under the umbrella of flamenco, each with unique qualities and regional variations.
+Yes, there are many subcategories of flamenco dance style that can be included to the general flamenco dance, and all of them have specific features and national peculiarities.
 These many fashions have changed over time to represent the distinct cultural influences and regional customs of Spain's various regions.
 Several flamenco dance styles names include:

 What are the three forms of flamenco?